Skip to Content Top

 You can be charged with domestic violence if an alleged assault is committed against:

-- Your spouse or former spouse
+• Your spouse or former spouse

-- Someone you are related to by blood or marriage
+• Someone you are related to by blood or marriage

-- Someone who resides with you, such as a roommate
+• Someone who resides with you, such as a roommate

-- A person you are dating or have dated
+• A person you are dating or have dated

-- Your child
+• Your child

-Aggravated Assault in Tennessee
+Aggravated Assault in Memphis, Tennessee

 There are many specifics involved in a domestic violence charge, which can lead to classification as a misdemeanor or felony crime.
 Ultimately, the charge will stem from an assault.
-The assault can be considered aggravated assault if a deadly weapon is used or displayed, strangulation occurs, or causing serious bodily harm occurs.
+The assault can be considered aggravated assault if a deadly weapon is used or displayed, strangulation occurs, or serious bodily harm is caused.
 Some common examples of aggravated assault include using a firearm, a knife, or a blunt object to harm another person or causing injury through strangulation or suffocation.
 The severity of the offense is determined by the extent of the injury and the use of a weapon and can result in severe legal consequences.

 Recklessness can also be involved in the charge, where someone acts without regard for the other party, and the other party sustains injuries as a result.
 Cuts, scrapes, and bruises can be considered bodily injury, while broken bones or injuries requiring surgery can be deemed to be serious bodily injuries.